FWC: Fernandez operated boat in fatal September crash

 The report adds that the boat crashed on the north side of the Government Cut, landing upside down.
 Fernandez’s boat was traveling southwest from the Atlantic Ocean before colliding with the jetty at a high-rate of speed.
 All of the occupants’ causes of death were blunt force trauma and drowning.

-The toxicology report stated drugs and alcohol were a factor in the fatal crash, with cocaine found in Fernandez’s system at the time of the crash.
+The 36-page toxicology report stated drugs and alcohol were a factor in the fatal crash, with cocaine found in Fernandez’s system at the time of the crash.
+The report stated Fernandez was impaired and driving in a “reckless manner in the darkness of night in an area of known navigational hazards, such as the rock jetties and channel markers.”

+Fernandez was, according to the report, also over the legal limit for alcohol.

+Previously unseen video was, also, released by the FWC, which showed underwater video of fire rescue crews at the scene of Fernandez’s crashed boat.

 Please check back on WSVN.com and 7News for more details on this breaking story.